 The program and mentoring are structured around the principle that “validating” an idea (i.e. figuring out if people want it, who those people are, how much they would pay for it, etc.) should be fast and inexpensive to do.
 There are lots of resources and tools to help build your venture at no or low cost.

 What about business plan competitions?

-The LaunchPad coordinates many campus business plan competitions, including ‘Cuse Tank, the Impact Prize, Hult Prize, ACC InVenture Prize, Compete CNY, the RvD iPrize (on behalf of the iSchool), and the Hunter Brooks Watson Spirit of Entrepreneurship Award.
+The LaunchPad coordinates many campus business plan competitions, including ‘Cuse Tank, the Impact Prize, Hult Prize, ACC InVenture Prize, the Raymond von Dran iPrize (on behalf of the iSchool), and the Hunter Brooks Watson Spirit of Entrepreneurship Award.
 The LaunchPad promotes, helps build the pipeline, and prepares students to pitch in other campus competitions such as Orange Tank and the Panasci Business Plan Competition run by the Whitman School of Management, as well as national competitions such as Student Startup Madness.

 The LaunchPad also prepares applicants to compete in state and national competitions such as the New York State Business Plan Competition, the Global Student Entrepreneurship Awards, LaunchPad-Techstars Propel, 43North, GENIUS-NY AND 76West, as well as prestigious competitions such as the MassChallenge and Clean Tech Open.
 The LaunchPad tracks major national competitions by other universities that are open to all college students.
 Our teams have built an impressive track record at these competitions because they are so well prepared.